GaryLeeONE/f1quickstart/main.md

 2020 Constructor's Standings: 3rd

 McLaren is also one of the more historical teams in F1.
-Senna, Lewis Hamilton and many other Championship-winning drivers used to drive for them.
-They've had a few really tough years around 2015-2018, but thanks to a major shake up in the team and driver changes, they recovered their form in the past two seasons and should continue to improve this year.
-They currently have arguably the most popular driver line up in Ricciardo and Norris.
-Both drivers are very funny and lovable, and able to get the job done on track.
-I consider McLaren my second favorite team and always love to see them succeed.
+Ayrton Senna, Lewis Hamilton and many other Championship-winning drivers used to drive for them.
+They've had a few really tough years around 2015-2018, but thanks to a major shake up in their team organization and driver changes, they recovered their form in the past two seasons and should continue to improve this year.
+They currently have an extremely popular driver pairing of Ricciardo and Norris.
+I consider McLaren my second favorite team and always love to see them do well.

 #### Aston Martin